Hostiles (film): Plot

 Blocker challenges Yellow Hawk to a knife fight, but he refuses.
-The group soon comes across the Quaid house and Rosalee's dead husband.
-Inside the house, they find a traumatized Rosalee and her deceased children.
+The group comes across the destroyed Quaid house and Rosalee's dead husband.
+They find a traumatized Rosalee and her deceased children.
 After some convincing, Rosalee agrees to join the company until their next stop-over in Fort Winslow, Colorado.
-They are soon ambushed by the Comanche who kill Dejardin and seriously injure Woodson before being forced to retreat.
-After the attack, Yellow Hawk convinces Blocker to unchain him and his family so they can help with future attacks.
+They are soon ambushed by the Comanche, who kill Dejardin and seriously injure Woodson before being forced to retreat.
+After the attack, Yellow Hawk persuades Blocker to unchain his family and him so they can help.
 The following day, three dead Comanches are discovered, and Blocker correctly deduces that Yellow Hawk and his son Black Hawk snuck out of camp and killed them overnight.

-At Fort Winslow, the group drops off the wounded Woodson and Blocker arranges for Rosalee to stay with the fort's commander, but she chooses to remain with the group.
-Blocker is ordered to bring disgraced sergeant Philip Wills to be hanged for murdering a Native family.
-Two members of the fort, corporal Thomas and sergeant Malloy, join Blocker's company to oversee Wills, who chastises Blocker and the Natives.
+At Fort Winslow, the group drops off the wounded Woodson, and Blocker arranges for Rosalee to stay with the fort's commander, but she chooses to remain with the group.
+Blocker is asked to bring disgraced Sergeant Philip Wills to be hanged for having deserted from Fort Pierce and murdered a Native family.
+Two members of the fort, Corporal Thomas and Sergeant Malloy, join Blocker's company to oversee Wills, who chastises Blocker and the Natives.

-Near camp, the chief's daughter Living Woman and Rosalee are abducted and raped by three fur traders.
-The group hunts down and kills the rapists.
+Near camp, the chief's daughter-in-law (Black Hawk's wife) Elk Woman, the chief's daughter Living Woman and Rosalee are abducted and raped by three fur traders.
+The group hunts down and kills the culprits.
 Malloy is killed in the fight.
 The next night, Metz walks into a downpour and begins to express guilt for his past actions against the Natives, leaving Blocker concerned.
-Meanwhile, Wills feigns illness allowing him to kill Kidder and escape.
+He asks for mercy from Chief Yellow Hawk before returning to his tent.
+Meanwhile, Wills feigns illness, allowing him to kill Kidder and escape.
+Blocker is awakened by Wills killing Kidder and wounds Wills as he escapes.
 Metz chases after him against Blocker's orders.
-The next day, the group finds their bodies with Metz still clutching a gun in his hand following his own apparent suicide.
+The next day, the group finds their bodies with Metz still clutching a gun in his hand following his own suicide.
 A devastated Blocker is consoled by Rosalee.
 They travel farther north as Yellow Hawk's condition continues to deteriorate.
 Blocker makes peace with the chief for the hardships they have inflicted upon one another over the years.

 Yellow Hawk dies just as the group arrives at the tribal lands in Montana, where he is buried.
-As Blocker and others prepare to leave, a white man and his three ranch hands ride up, declare that they own the land, and order Blocker and the rest of the group to leave with the chief's body.
+As Blocker and others prepare to leave, a rancher and his three sons arrive and declare that they own the land, and order Blocker and the rest of the group to leave with the chief's body.
 Blocker informs them of the president's orders, only to be threatened at gunpoint.
-Blocker refuses, and a brutal shootout ensues.
-Black Hawk, Living Woman, Elk Woman and Corporal Thomas are killed and buried next to the chief.
+Blocker refuses, and a shootout ensues.
+Black Hawk, Living Woman, Elk Woman, and Corporal Thomas are killed and buried next to the chief.